 Photo credits: Dylan Locke

-He is completing a trilogy of works on the Filipino diaspora and its relationship with imperial economies and nation-states.
-The first, barangay: an offshore poem (2021), was cited as one of 2021’s Best Canadian Poetry Collections by CBC Books.
-The second, Bundok: A Hinterland History of Filipino America (2023), was awarded the 2024 Sally and Ken Owens Award from the Western History Association, received honorable mentions for both the John Hope Franklin and Lora Romero Prizes from the American Studies Association, and was a finalist for the Shapiro Book Prize from The Huntington.
-The third, Balikbayan: A Revenant History of the Filipino Homeland, is forthcoming with the Critical Filipinx Studies series at the University of Washington Press.
+He is the author and editor of four books, including most recently: barangay: an offshore poem (2021), which was cited as one of 2021’s Best Canadian Poetry Collections by CBC Books; and Bundok: A Hinterland History of Filipino America (2023), which was awarded the 2024 Sally and Ken Owens Award from the Western History Association and received honors from the American Studies Association and The Shapiro Center for American History and Culture at The Huntington.

 He was a writer and co-host for A People’s History of Asian America (2021) and Historian’s Take (2022) on PBS Digital Studios.
 His recent commentary has appeared in The New York Times, NPR, The Guardian, Rolling Stone, PBS NewsHour, ABC Nightline, The Los Angeles Times, and more.